 Sakura, Sakura: The Cherry Blossoms of Tokyo

-For a short period at the beginning of April, the word “sakura” was a prominent noun in approximately 75% of the sentences I heard.
-Because when Tokyo’s cherry trees bloom, there’s no talking about anything else.
-You’re either chatting about the blossoms, planning your picnic in the park, sitting in a rowboat on a pond ringed by cherry trees, or strolling along a path while the petals flutter to the ground around you like the sweetest, most fragrant snowfall imaginable.
-In any case, “sakura” is the topic of conversation.
+For a short period at the beginning of April, the word “sakura” becomes a prominent noun in approximately 75% of the sentences spoken in Tokyo.
+Because when the city’s cherry trees bloom, there’s no talking about anything else.
+You’re either chatting about the blossoms, planning your picnic in the park, sitting in a rowboat under the trees, or strolling along a path while the petals flutter to the ground like the sweetest, most fragrant snowfall imaginable.

 We celebrated the season by visiting a variety of Tokyo’s most popular viewing spots.
-Parks, paths, cemeteries… anywhere a cherry tree grows, we found people assembled around it.
-I’ve never seen anything of the sort.
-So many people and such a great atmosphere, all to celebrate the start of spring.
-Here’s a short list of spots we managed to get to.
+Parks, paths, cemeteries… anywhere a cherry tree grew, we found people assembled around it.
+During these few, fleeting days, Tokyo becomes a more magical place.

-We had thought that Kichijōji’s Inokashira Park, fifteen kilometers to the west of the city center, would have somewhat less daunting crowds.
+We had thought that Kichijōji’s Inokashira Park, fifteen kilometers to the west of the city center, would have less daunting crowds.
 Hah!
-We visited the park on Saturday, right when the hamami (flower viewing parties) were truly getting underway, and every inch of ground was occupied by people enjoying elaborate sake-soaked picnics.
+We visited the park on Saturday, when the hamami (flower viewing parties) were truly getting underway, and every inch of ground was occupied by people enjoying elaborate, sake-soaked picnics.

-The atmosphere on Saturday had been one of drunken revelry, but Sunday in Ueno Park was decidedly hungover.
-The weather had taken a turn for the rainy and cold, but this didn’t stop people from congregating at Ueno in the thousands.
-The cherry blossoms which had arrived a mere week ago were starting to collect on the ground, and the party seemed to be winding down.
+The atmosphere on Saturday had been one of drunken revelry, so we weren’t surprised to find that Sunday in Ueno Park was decidedly hungover.
+The weather had taken a turn for the worse, but this didn’t stop people from congregating in the thousands.
+The cherry blossoms which had arrived a mere week ago were starting to collect on the ground, and the party was winding down.